Homemade Enchilada Seasoning Recipe

 Amazon Affiliate Links Disclosure: This post contains links to products I love on Amazon.
 If you click through the links provided, we may receive a small commission at no additional cost to you.

 - Ground cumin.
-With its nutty undertones, cumin adds depth and complexity to the spice blend.
+The star of this enchilada spice blend.
+With its nutty undertones, cumin adds depth and complexity to the spice mix.

 - Sweet paprika.
 Paprika give the vibrant red hue and a subtle sweetness to the blend.
 Smoked paprika can be used as well.